-To gauge the health of our waterways, a dedicated crew of volunteers performs monthly testing at 20 sites (see “documents” below for the sites) on the Taunton River and tributaries, measuring levels of nitrate, total phosphorus, bacteria (fecal coliform in the past and enterococci bacteria starting in 2019), dissolved oxygen, pH and temperature (click on the picture of the sample bottles or the first link listed below to see the 2016, 2017, 2018, 2019, 2021, 2022 and 2023 data – sampling was suspended in 2020).
+To gauge the health of our waterways, a dedicated crew of volunteers performs monthly testing at 20 sites on the Taunton River and tributaries, measuring levels of nitrate, total phosphorus, bacteria, dissolved oxygen, pH and temperature (click on the picture of the sample bottles or the first link listed below to see the 2016, 2017, 2018, 2019, 2021, 2022, 2023 and 2024 data – sampling was suspended in 2020).

-The TRWA has been testing some of these sites for over 28 years, digital copies of our data back to 2003 are available.
-This citizen collected data helps form a picture of the watershed’s health and keeps the spot light on areas and actions needed for further improvement.
-Our citizen monitors and photography volunteers also take periodic pictures (click on the picture of the green algae bloom below to see some pictures).
+The TRWA has been testing some of these sites for over three decades.
+This citizen collected data forms a picture of the watershed’s health and keeps the spot light on areas and actions needed for further improvement.
+Our volunteers also take periodic pictures (click on the picture of the green algae bloom below to see some pictures).

-The primary water quality problems in the Taunton River watershed are driven by excess nutrients (nitrogen and phosphorus), droughts, and floods.
-Global warming causing more extreme weather (more severe hot summer droughts and larger winter/spring floods along with sea level rise) and rapid development disrupting hydraulic cycles (loss of groundwater recharge and stream base flow) exacerbates our water quality problems.
-Nutrient pollution causes algae to grow and fish & native vegetation to die.
+The primary water quality problems in the Taunton River watershed are driven by excess nutrients (nitrogen and phosphorus) and stormwater runoff.
+Global warming is causing extreme weather consisting of both more intense rainfall and periods of drought.
+Sea level rise and rapid development is exacerbating the water quality problems.
+Nutrient pollution causes algae to grow and fish & native aquatic vegetation to die.
+Stormwater runoff transports nutrients, bacteria and toxins to our waters causing water quality standards violations.
+Stormwater washes beneficial aquatic life out of streams disrupting stream ecology.

 Program Overview